Canadian cultural protectionism: Government sponsorship

-One of the first such responses to perceived American cultural invasion in the later half of the 20th century was through the National Film Act of 1950, which increased the authority of the government's National Film Board to finance and promote Canadian culture.
+One of the first such responses to perceived American cultural invasion in the later half of the 20th century was through the Canadian National Film Act of 1950, which increased the authority of the government's National Film Board to finance and promote Canadian culture.

 The Royal Commission on National Development in the Arts, Letters and Sciences, also known as the Massey Commission, was released in 1951.
 It advocated the creation of a government sponsored organization that would exclusively finance Canadian artists.
 This organization, the Canada Council for the Arts, is responsible for the distribution of large sums of money to individuals or groups that promote what it defines as Canadian culture.
 The council had a greater impact than its parent, and continues to support emerging Canadian cultural talent that it approves of.
 The commission also works to foster a general sense that Canada risks being swamped by an invasion of foreign culture.
-This led to an increased fear that Canada might very well lose a distinct, national culture.
+This coincided with an increased fear that Canada might very well lose a distinct, national culture.